Beep2003/PulseOG/README.md

 # PulseOG
-PulseOG is a project building on PulseChain
+PulseOG is a project building on PulseChain.